inderjot/gengo_api_docs/content/v2/order.md

         private_key='your_private_key',
         sandbox=True, # possibly false, depending on your dev needs )

-    # Get the job in question; pre_mt set to 1 will give you a machine translation
-    # if the human translation isn't available yet. ;)
+    # Sends the command to delete all jobs in an order.
     gengo.deleteTranslationOrder(id=42)

 __Response__